What is Ridge Augmentation?

-A ridge augmentation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.
+Ridge augmentation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost as a result of tooth extraction, or for another reason.

-Rebuilding the original height and width of the alveolar ridge is not medically necessary, but may be required for dental implant placement, or for aesthetic purposes.
-Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.
+Rebuilding the original height and width of the alveolar ridge is not medically necessary, but may be required for dental implant placement or for aesthetic purposes.
+Dental implants require bone to support their structure, and a ridge augmentation can help rebuild bone to accommodate the implant.

-A ridge augmentation is accomplished by placing bone graft material in the tooth socket.
-It is often done immediately after the tooth is removed, to avoid the need for a second procedure later.
+Ridge augmentation is accomplished by placing bone graft material in the tooth socket.
+It is often done immediately after the tooth is removed to avoid the need for a second procedure.
 Next, the gum tissue is placed over the socket and secured with sutures.
-Dr. Cayo or Dr. Boisen may choose to use a space-maintaining product over the top of the graft to help restore the height and width of the space created by the tooth and bone loss, and into which new bone should grow.
 Once the socket has healed, the alveolar ridge can be prepared for dental implant placement.